MoonstarCoding/CS1XA3/Project01/README.md

 With the following possible arguments:

-> Note: Bolded Arguments are required, while italics are optional.
+> Note: Bolded Arguments are required.

 - **feature** - Feature Argument: This argument will let you specify the feature you desire out of the features below.
 Refer to feature documentation for more information.
 - _arg1_: Depending on the feature, additionally arguments may be called for.
 Refer to feature documentation for more information.